 Call for Nominations for SHSU College of Sciences Awards

-We are excited to announce that the Sam Houston State University College of Sciences has recently instituted several awards recognizing significant achievements in research, teaching, and service by members of our college, both faculty and students.
-The College of Sciences Awards & Recognition Committee invites your nominations by March 22, 2013 for the following awards:
+The Sam Houston State University College of Sciences recognizes significant achievements in research, teaching, and service by members of our college, both faculty and students.
+The College of Sciences Awards & Recognition Committee invites your nominations by February 15, 2014, for the following awards:

 - Faculty Excellence in Research